banacorn/agda-mode-vscode/README.md

 ### Agda files won't load, commands don't work

-Please go to "Preferences: Open Keyboard Shortcurs" and see if any other extensions are fighting for the same key combinations.
+Please go to "Preferences: Open Keyboard Shortcurs" and see if any extension is fighting for the same key combo.
+You're probably a victim of the [*Vim* extension](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim).

 ### "Give" command not working on macOS